 Live from Worktown Anthology Launch

-Celebrate the publication of LfW’s fifth anthology containing over 30 poems and short stories on the theme of ’commemoration’.
-Free.
-Limited seating.
+We celebrated the publication of LfW’s fifth anthology containing over 30 poems and short stories on the theme of ’commemoration’.
 Costa Coffee at Waterstones, Deansgate BL1

 Jazz at the Olympus: Christmas Special with the Alan Taylor Quartet Over eighty people came and enjoyed some great jazz - with a hot pasty thrown in - at the Olympus Restaurant, on Great Moor Street,